National Weather Service United States Department of Commerce

 Local and Regional Events:

 A strong spring storm affected the northern and western two-thirds of South Dakota.
-Heavy snow fell throughout the morning hours dumping over a foot of snow over a large area of the state.
+Heavy snow fell throughout the morning, dumping over a foot of snow over a large area of the state.
 Winds whipped the snow into 2 to 4-foot drifts across much of northern South Dakota.
-The Aberdeen area was the hardest hit with around 17 inches reported.
-While southeast South Dakota, southwest Minnesota, and northwest Iowa did not feel the effects of the storm, east-central South Dakota was not as fortunate.
-Freezing drizzle and freezing rain resulted in heavy icing in east central South Dakota causing extensive damage.
+The Aberdeen area was the hardest hit, with around 17 inches reported.
+While southeast South Dakota, southwest Minnesota, and northwest Iowa did not feel the storm's effects, east-central South Dakota was not as fortunate.
+Freezing drizzle and freezing rain resulted in heavy icing in east central South Dakota, causing extensive damage.
 The ice storm caused power outages to 20 to 80% of the rural electric service in the area.